SEO & Visibility

 • Comparison content (“iPhone vs Samsung”)

-• Local inventory and pickup options
+• Local stock and collection options

 B2B and consulting